A Rethink on Emergency Lighting Systems

 Most often, a new building will be designed and built and you will end up with two completely different systems to control and monitor the lighting, one for general lighting and one for the emergency lighting.

-This creates two separate head ends, two separate software packages for monitoring and control and when other integration is required e.g. in the case of interfacing to a BMS, you will now need two separate interfaces.
+This creates two separate head ends, two separate software packages for monitoring and control and when other integration is required, for example interfacing to a BMS, you will now need two separate interfaces.

 Of course this also usually means the need to deal with two different companies to implement and then maintain the systems.